luthermonson/go-proxmox/README.md

 Please leave no trace when developing integration tests.
 All tests should create and remove all testing data they are generating so they can be repeatably run against the same proxmox environment.
-Most people working on this package will likely use some Proxmox homelab and consuming extra resources via tests will lead to frustration.
+Most people working on this package will likely use their personal Proxmox homelab and consuming extra resources via tests will lead to frustration.